mmontone/peggy-input/README.md

 - `getValue`: Returns the parsed value of the input, unless it is in an error state.
 - `getError`: Returns the current syntax error.
 - `getInput`: Access the HTML input element.

+### User interface

+A completion area `<select>` and an error message `<p>` elements are added beside the affected input.

+Size of completions area can be controlled with `completionsAreaSize` and `completionsAreaWidth` options.

+When the input is in an invalid state, it is marked as so, by adding an `error` class to it.
+Also, [setCustomValidity](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/setCustomValidity) is called on the input with the parser error message.

 ## Examples